 You’ll also want to make sure that your answer is well formatted in paragraphs with topic sentences, etc., just like you would in an academic paper.
 But shorter paragraphs!
 Nobody wants to read a full page of text.

-For a skype (or telephone if you don’t have skype) interview, you’ll need to respond to questions on the spot, but getting your content across is more important than not making any grammar mistakes.
+For a Zoom or Skype interview, you’ll need to respond to questions on the spot, but getting your content across is more important than not making any grammar mistakes.

 You’ll still want to make sure your answers are short, to the point, and flow well.
 Practicing questions and answers in advance is key to success.
 Dressing up in a suit for the interview is also a good idea if you’re going to be on camera.

 How to Approach the Interview

 As with any interaction, you want to focus on what the other person wants.

 Think about the interviewer’s perspective.
 What is his or her purpose in interviewing you?
 They want to make sure they can be confident in nominating you for the scholarship.
 They want to know if you’ll be a good fit for their lab and research, as well as how much work they’ll have to put in to supervising you.

 Present yourself as humble and ready to accept the professor’s guidance, but not so humble that you can’t function on your own.
 You should be confident and independent, as well.